akka/akka/akka-docs/rst/scala/stream/stages-overview.rst

 ^^^^^^^^^^^^^^^^
 Merge multiple sources.
 Prefer sources depending on priorities if all sources has elements ready.

-**emits** when one of the inputs has an element available, preferring inputs based on their priorities if multiple have elements available
+**emits** when one of the inputs has an element available, preferring inputs based on their priorities if multiple have elements available.
+If a subset of all sources has elements ready the relative priorities for those sources are used to prioritise.

 **backpressures** when downstream backpressures